Menu WordPress Plugins Recommendations

 There are plenty of customization options, too.
-You can upload a logo for the menu, as well as customizing all colours (background, text, and borders), and the menu text.
-You can even incorporate a simple search function into the bottom of the menu.
+You can upload a logo for the menu, as well as customize all colors (background, text, and borders) and the menu text.
+You can even incorporate a simple search function at the bottom of the menu.

-Best of all, setup is incredibly streamlined, meaning you could be up and running in just a few short minutes.
+The setup is incredibly simple, so you can be up and running in just a few minutes.

-Let’s start with perhaps the most powerful menu plugin of all — UberMenu.
+Regarding menu WordPress plugins recommendations, this is perhaps the most powerful menu plugin – UberMenu.
 Notching up more than 60,000 downloads so far, this plugin is insanely popular and ranks in third place on the leaderboard for CodeCanyon’s best-selling plugins of all time.

-The UberMenu plugin lets you build some of the most beautiful menus it’s possible to find in the WordPress world.
-Called ‘mega menus’, they can be incredibly complex, with unlimited levels of sub-menus for visitors to dig around in.
+The UberMenu plugin lets you build some of the most beautiful menus possible in the WordPress world.
+Called ‘mega menus,’ they can be incredibly complex, with unlimited levels of sub-menus for visitors to dig around in.
 When it comes to enhancing navigation, mega menus are unparalleled.

 The plugin’s main selling point is the advanced content you can add to your mega menus.
-For starters, this includes images, Google Maps, and blog post grids.
-UberMenu can even pull blog content for these grids dynamically, based off a variable of your choice — the variable could be the post category, post type, parent, or author, for example.
+This includes images, Google Maps, and blog post grids.
+UberMenu can even pull blog content for these grids dynamically, based on a variable of your choice — the variable could be the post category, post type, parent, or author, for example.